SeiverB/AStar-Visualization/README.md

 ## HOW TO COMPILE / RUN

-To run game, simply execute the included .jar file.
+To run game, simply execute the .jar file from the releases page.

 To compile game from source into .jar file, ensure you have java jdk installed, then open up your command-line interface.